 We believe that the school lunchtime is a great opportunity for all our children to sit down together and enjoy their healthy and tasty meal, while developing their social skills.
 We therefore hope that all parents will take up this offer of a free school meal for our infant pupils (Year R, 1 and 2).

 Children in Years 3, 4, 5 and 6 may purchase a school lunch.
-The current cost for a school meal is £2.25 per day and must be paid for in advance.
+The current cost for a school meal is £2.33 per day and must be paid for in advance.
 It is prepared on site and served in the school hall.
 We have appointed Principals Catering Services to provide a lunch daily.
 Dinners can be paid for online via www.principals-catering.com.
 Alternatively, money should be sent into school in a clearly marked envelope with the child’s name, class and amount on the front.
 Dinner money is a matter between Principals Catering and yourselves, not the school.
+Dinners for full time Nursery children are £2.20.

 As an alternative, children may bring a packed lunch.
 This needs to be put in a suitable container clearly marked with your child’s name and class.
 Any drinks provided must not be in glass bottles or cans.
 Water bottles are available from the school office.